rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-limitations.md

 - IPv6 is not currently supported.

-- First Generation Cloud Servers are not supported.
-Next Generation Standard Cloud Servers are supported.
+- Standard Cloud Servers are supported.

 - Currently, PublicNet network interfaces are not supported.
 Optionally, a single network address translation (NAT) from a dedicated public IP address to a cloud server's cloud network IP address may be configured.
 This is also known as provisioning a public IP address to a RackConnect v3.0 cloud server.